top (1K)

 The requirements in many countries will allow you to fly your airplane without being prepared enough.
 It's only you who can force yourself to take more flying hours.

 One of the best approaches to getting better pilot's training is to attend an aircraft school.
 You do not definitively need to do it.
-But it is a very good idea - if you can afford some expenses.
-It's not only very useful for improving your skills and safety, but it's also a way to experience what the microlight and ultralight flying is even before buying your aircraft.
+But it is a very good idea - if you can afford the expenses.
+Professional flight training is not only very useful for improving your skills and safety, but it's also a way to experience what the microlight and ultralight flying is even before buying your first aircraft.

 What should you expect and require from your aircraft school?

-1. Some aircraft theory.
-Maybe you think you don't need that.
-Better reconsider, you need it.
-And you will like it, it's a fun
+- Some aircraft theory.
+Maybe you think you don't need it.
+Better reconsider, you do.
+And you may happen to like it - many pilots say it's fun

-5. Radiocommunication.
-All aircrafts are required to have radiocommunication equipment and you need to know how to use it.
+- Radiocommunication.
+All aircraft are required to have radiocommunication equipment and you need to know how to use it.

-6. Emergency.
-What to do in case of a trouble.
+- Emergency.
+What to do in case of troubles.

-7. Builders education.
+- Builders education.
 Not all aircrafts schools will offer you this, but if they do, consider it a great offer.
-It will be great knowledge to have, especially if you plan buying an ultralight airplane kit
+It's be great knowledge to have, especially if you plan buying an ultralight airplane kit and building your airplane from it.

 The pricing

-This is a very flexible matter.
+Pricing is a very flexible matter.
 The various aircraft schools offer a very different range of services and prices.
 In general you can expect to pay between $50 and $150 for introductory flight.
 Then consider about $125 per hour training.
-You will need at least 10 guided hours and 3-4 supervised solo flight.
-You can try calculating yourself.
+You will need at least 10 guided hours and 3-4 hours supervised solo flight.

-Some schools will have a package price and teach you fly in just 15-20 hours for total $2,000.
-Such an offer is a bargain, if they can offer you some theoretical education too.
+Some schools will have package deals and teach you fly in just 15-20 hours for total $2,000.
+This seems a bargain if they can offer you some theoretical education too.

-Are you from USA?
-Check out this list of US ultralight aviation schools for more ideas and information.
+If you are from the USA check out this list of US ultralight aviation schools for more ideas and information.

 Aircraft School Alternatives

 Of course, you may just ask a friend pilot to help in your education.
-If your friends can't fly, why don't you try to join some aviation club?
+If you don't have a friend pilot, why don't you try to join some aviation club?
 See for example some clubs in Australia.

 Many of the clubs have their own aircraft schools and offer discounted services for members.
-Some have various joint effort initiatives which can significantly reduce the costs.
+Some have various joint effort initiatives which can significantly reduce the costs of training.

-A good way to start in the ultralight aviation (except reading this site) is to subscribe to some of the best aviation magazines.
+A good way to start with ultralight aviation (except reading this site) is to subscribe to some of the best aviation magazines.

 Ultralight Flying covers all aspects of ultralight and light-sport aircraft, and a wide variety of other air sports, including powered parachutes and paragliding.
 Each issue feature exclusive pilot reports, maintenance and flying tips, new products and special features.
 January issue features yearly buyer's guide.

-although not concentrated only on the ultralight aviation, is maybe the best magazine about flying.
+Today's Pilot, although not focused only on ultralight aviation, is maybe the best magazine about flying.
 It will regularly offer you tutorials on flying and information about getting flying education.

 Whatever you choose to do, you must take care and get well educated and trained before you start flying on your own.
-Flying is safe if you can fly good.
-If you spend more time learning, you'll be able to fully enjoy the ultralight aviation once you buy your aircraft.
+Flying is safe if you can fly well.
+If you spend more time learning, you'll be able to fully enjoy flying your ultralight aircraft.

 If you liked this article subscribe to our Free Newsletter